SAML-Toolkits/wordpress-saml/onelogin-saml-sso/readme.txt

 * Easily prevent access from former employees and contractors

 == Changelog ==

+= 2.4.0 =
+ * Use the worpress roles API to generate the options for the mappings a nd use these mappings to set the user role.
+Add Role precedence support.
+ * Add alternative ACS URL (WPEngine compatible)
+ * Update php-saml library to 2.7.0

+= 2.3.1 =
+ * Fix SAML link

 = 2.3.0 =
  * Uncomment out filter based custom role code